 It may take longer, but as a DIY avocado grower, you’re better off doing it from seed.
 Just prep your soil well, mind the water content, and go grow your avo!

 Avocados mature on the tree, but they won’t ripen until they’re picked.
 Check if your fruits are ready for harvest by picking one — just pluck it off the tree — and bringing it indoors for a week.
 If it ripens but doesn’t shrivel, go grab some toast and invite some friends over for brunch!

 Avoca-Do’s and Don’ts

-While a single tree can successfully produce fruit on its own, growers of avocados prefer to plant two or more trees together.
+While a single tree can successfully produce fruit on its own, avocado growers prefer to plant two or more trees together.
 There are two types of avocado trees — A Type (female flowers in the morning, male in the afternoon) and B Type (female flowers in the afternoon, male flowers in the morning).
 This leads to cross-pollination, allowing your avocado tree to bear fruit.

-It’s important not to overwater your tree since this can lead to root rot.
+It’s important not to overwater your avocado tree since this can lead to root rot.
 While the tree is establishing itself, water when the top layer is dry.
 Otherwise, you only need to supplement your mature tree with water during dry months.

 Fertilising and Mulching

-Fertilise young trees regularly while they’re establishing themselves.
+Fertilise young avocado trees regularly while they’re establishing themselves.
 Otherwise, only use fertiliser during fruiting season, to give your avocados a boost.

-When trimming your tree, never cut more than one-third of a branch.
+When trimming your avocado tree, never cut more than one-third of a branch.
 Light pruning can be done year round, but heavy pruning should be saved for winter to spring.

 Cut the tallest branches to lessen its height, and its outermost branches to keep its width in check.
-If you anticipate difficulty — or if your tree is too tall for comfort — you can get it professionally pruned instead!
+If you anticipate difficulty — or if your avocado tree is too tall for comfort — you can get it professionally pruned instead!